ubergeekgirl/habitat/www/source/docs/run-packages-binding.html.md

 which would bind `backend` to the `example-services` service group.

-You can declare bindings to multiple service groups in your templates.
-The arguments to `--bind` are separated by commas.
+You can declare bindings to multiple service groups in your templates by using the `--bind` option multiple times on the command line.

 The supervisor will throw an error if you have declared bindings but failed to resolve all of them with `--bind` when starting the package.